 Assumptions and imprecisions are detrimental to a team.
 When you bring in new software developers and don’t tell them what you’re expecting from them, you’re actually introducing a lot of guesswork.
 You don’t want to have people with confusing ideas of what tasks they’re responsible for and what goals they should prioritize.

 It’s best to be as detailed as you can about the nuts and bolts of the job.
 Proper communication will pay off in higher-quality work.
-Keep in mind that your new hire should complement your current team, so talk with them to see what they expect of the new hire and where that person can generate the most value.
+Remember that your new hire should complement your current team, so talk with them to see what they expect of the new hire and where that person can generate the most value.

 Misleading job descriptions

 It’s also pretty common for employers to say they expect a new developer to do something of the developer’s interest to attract them.
-Still, once that person is brought on board, they end up doing something else completely different.
-Misleading approaches like these are not only unethical but also often lead to a higher turnover rate.
-And you can guarantee that person will not speak of your company as a good place to work.
+Still, they do something completely different once that person is brought on board.
+Misleading approaches like these are unethical and often lead to a higher turnover rate.
+And you can guarantee that person will not speak of your company as a good workplace.

 Make it about money, but not all of it.

 Depending on where you’re based and what types of software developers you’re looking to hire, you’ll probably run into a fairly wide range of salary expectations.
 In such a situation, you might ask yourself if someone who asks for twice the offered salary will do the job twice better.
-Or if someone who proposes a lower salary than what you’re willing to pay will be able to satisfy the task.
+Or if someone who proposes a lower salary than what you’re willing to pay can satisfy the task.

 Just like any other employee, developers have different motivations and needs.
 In any case, retaining top software talent will go beyond money.
 Your work culture, quality of projects, team structure, and a sense of purpose your business offers will then come into play.

-Well, it is true that recruiting software developers can be a real challenge, especially when you extend your options to the global talent pool.
+Well, recruiting software developers can indeed be a real challenge, especially when you extend your options to the global talent pool.
 That is why it is necessary to follow the right practices on how to hire great developers.
-We hope that this article has provided you with many of those practices and helped you find the people you need.
+We hope this article has provided you with many practices and helped you find the people you need.

-If you’re looking to hire offshore software developers from Vietnam and are not sure how to get started, fill out the box below, and our Sales team will be in touch shortly to advise!
+If you’re looking to hire offshore software developers from Vietnam and are unsure how to get started, fill out the box below, and our Sales team will be in touch shortly to advise!

-CMC Global is among the top 3 IT offshore development service providers in Vietnam.
-We operate a large certified team of more than 1,500 developers, covering all tech stacks, and can supply you with the right team, regardless of size, at a very reasonable cost.
+CMC Global is among Vietnam’s top 3 IT offshore development service providers.
+We operate a large certified team of over 1,500 developers, covering all tech stacks, and can supply you with the right team, regardless of size, at a very reasonable cost.